 - Jesus said whoever says the end is near or that it is already here is wrong.

 However, there are a lot of people who want to make a name for themselves saying, “I am He!” or “The end is near!” or “Look, here is the Christ!” or, “There, He is coming!”
-Nowadays they spread their message by appearing on television and by writing books.
+Nowadays they spread their message by appearing on television, writing books, creating websites, and making videos for the web.
 However, according to Jesus, they are all false prophets and we are not supposed to listen to them.

 They get their ideas by misreading Jesus’ prophecies in Matthew 24, Mark 12, and Luke 21, in which Jesus is prophesying two events, not one.
 I think the misunderstanding rests on the phrase ‘at that time,’ which does not indicate a sequence so much as it signals that Jesus is switching back and forth between two topics; the destruction of the Temple and the end of the era.
 All three passages have the same structure, so it is easy to study them together.